JT992/clocktower-homebrew-stuff/scripts/jinxes/OurFleshDeceivesUs.md

 **Sleeper** + **Scarlet Woman**:
 - If the Sleeper dies and the Scarlet Woman becomes the Demon, the Scarlet Woman registers as a Demon from now on but remains the Scarlet Woman.
-They wake each night to kill when the Scarlet Woman should wake.
+They wake each night to kill when the original Sleeper would wake.